beejjorgensen/bgnet0/src/bgnet0_part_2500_projectpt1.md

     Minimum = 0ms, Maximum = 0ms, Average = 0ms
 ```

-If you see `Request timed out.` something is misconfigured.
+If you see `Request timed out.` more than twice, something is
+misconfigured.

 ## Saving the Project